Analysis: Golden age or bubble? Plane-makers walk the line

 Airbus and Boeing notched up a combined 2,529 orders in 2011, the highest number since a record 2,881 in 2007.
 Orders plummeted in 2008 and again in 2009 amid economic recession.
 But they picked up the following year.

-Through it all, deliveries - when aircraft-makers get paid - held strong, suggesting airline customers have a strong commitment to their growth and fleet replacement plans - at least for now.
+Through it all, deliveries - which is when airlines get paid - held strong, suggesting airline customers have a strong commitment to their growth and fleet replacement plans - at least for now.

 The fact that combined deliveries dipped only 4 percent in 2008 from 2007 - Airbus deliveries actually rose - reveals a departure from the historical trends that suggest deliveries should shadow the rest of the economy, said Richard Aboulafia, aerospace analyst at Teal Group.